sprucelee/police-brutality/all-locations.md

 ### Officer repeatedly uses stun gun on suspect who said he couldn't breathe | June 5th

-Bodycam footage shows an unarmed man walking around in the street until an officer fires his stun gun at him.
-The officer continues to stun the man, even after he begins telling them to stop.
-Near the end of the footage he can be heard saying "I can't breathe".
+Bodycam footage shows an unarmed man walking around in the street.
+The man allegedly called for oxygen and appears to be in distress, with difficulty communicating his mental state or his medical needs.
+Another officer arrives on scene and fires his taser at the man.
+The officer kneels on his neck and continues to tase him.
+The body cam footage is covered briefly, before showing the other officer pressing his stun gun into the man's neck, then strikes him on the head with the taser.
+The man screams and attempts to stand.
+The EMTs assist the police in subduing him, while an officer places his hands in cuffs.
+Near the end of the footage he can be heard saying, "I can't breathe".

+This footage does not appear to be protest related, but demonstrates a severe escalation in force dealing with a man not in a fit mental state.

+tags: taser, strike, arrest, non-protest, neck, knee-on-neck

 id: va-fairfax-1